The Issues

 • I believe abortion in CT should be legal, safe and rare.

-• I strongly support efforts to expand access to birth control, including allowing pharmacists to prescribe birth control and expanding access to longer term forms of birth control (eg., IUD) which have been proven to be most effective in reducing unplanned pregnancy.
+• I strongly support efforts to expand access to birth control, including longer term forms of birth control (eg., IUD) which have been proven to be most effective in reducing unplanned pregnancy.

 Educational excellence

-• CT ranks 5th among the 50 states in spending per student ($21,146); Tina supports more effective deployment of state funds to achieve maximum results
+• CT ranked 5th among the 50 states in spending per student ($21,146); I support more effective deployment of state funds to achieve maximum results.

-• Tina supports increased funding to charter schools, providing increased school choice and opportunity for all kids to rise up through education
+• I support increased funding to charter schools, providing increased school choice and opportunity for all kids to rise up through education